 Limited Liability Company (LLC):

 An LLC is structured in such a way as to protect your personal assets.
-(Generally speaking) the officers are not libel for the debts of the corporation.
+Therefore, (Generally speaking) the officers are not liable for the debts of the corporation.

 Consider this a hybrid entity.
 It is a mixture of a sole proprietorship or a partnership AND a corporation.
-It is designed to make it easier to start small businesses.
+Also, it is designed to make it easier to start small businesses.
 (Note: a limited partnership would be commonly referred to as an LLP, in lieu of an LLC).

 Therefore, it has no stocks.
 The owners are members and NOT stockholders.
-Members work under an “operating agreement” requiring members to meet at least once or twice a year.
+As a matter of fact, members work under an “operating agreement” requiring members to meet at least once or twice a year.